20 Large-leafed Indoor Plants that Make a Bold Statement in any Space

 Height: 6-10 ft

-There are many varieties of Rubber Plants to choose from like Ficus elastica 'Decora', Ficus elastica 'robusta' (Bronze Rubber Plant), Ficus elastica 'Black Prince', Ficus elastica 'Tineke', Ficus elastica 'Shivereana' among others.
+There are many Rubber Plant varietiess to choose from like Ficus elastica 'Decora', Ficus elastica 'robusta' (Bronze Rubber Plant), Ficus elastica 'Black Prince', Ficus elastica 'Tineke', Ficus elastica 'Shivereana' among others.

-Ficus elastica grows best in bright light with some direct sunlight, warm and humid conditions and moderately moist, fertile, well-drained soil coupled with monthly feeding during the growing season.
-Learn more on how to grow and care for Rubber Plant.
+Ficus elastica grows best in bright light with some direct sunlight, warm and humid conditions, and moderately moist, fertile, well-drained soil coupled with monthly feeding during the growing season.
+Learn more on how to grow and care for Rubber Plants.

 3. Anthurium brownii